davidmuzi/now-playing-display/readme.md

 1. Clone this repo, `cd` into its directory, and download its depedencies with `yarn install`

-2. Generate an Apple Music developer token using Apple's [instructions](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens), and enter it in an `.env` file at the root folder
+2. Generate an Apple Music developer token using Apple's [instructions](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens), and enter it in an `.env` file at the root folder.
+Also add the host domain and port (if same device you can use `localhost`) which webpack will use to inject into the client.

 ```
 DEV_TOKEN=YOUR_DEV_TOKEN_HERE
+HOST_DOMAIN=YOUR_DEVICE_DOMAIN
+HOST_PORT=3000
 ```

 3. Build the client code